 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-How to Cook Chicken Gizzards Tender
+How Long to Cook Chicken Gizzards Tender

 You may have discarded these as they typically come in a bag with other giblets.
 Typically found in the neck opening you’d take this out before cooking the whole bird.
 Many just toss everything, including the neck and liver but others covet them because they make a fabulous chicken dripping gravy!